19bufordcarl/Perlite/perlite/Demo/Myth & Shadow/Magic/Spell Domains/Air.md

 Arcane: Aer

-Spells from the air [domain](!Domain%20Index.md) are born of the free wind, the sky, and the clouds.
+Spells from the air [[!Domain Index\|domain]] are born of the free wind, the sky, and the clouds.
 They are characterized by breath, freedom, and spirit.